 However, we haven’t tested the other 6 splitting choices.
 Any splitting choice will have a corresponding sum of squared residuals and we would like to go over all possibilities to determine THE splitting that gives the minimal sum of squared residuals.

+Note

 Unlike Gini impurity where we need to take a weighted average, the total sum of squared residuals is a simple summation.
 Gini impurity is not additive because it only takes value between 0 and 1.
 Squared residuals are additive because each residual corresponds to one data point.

 The following code snippet plots the sum of squared residuals against different choices of splitting.
-For completion, I plotted more than 7 splitting values to visualize the stepped pattern.
+For completion, I plotted more than 7 splitting values to visualize the stepped pattern:

 def cal_ssr(arr):